AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/additionalResources/interviewChallenges.md

       > - If an egg breaks when dropped, then it would break if dropped from a higher floor.
       > - If an egg survives a fall then it would survive a shorter fall.

-### **Class  2 Prompt: Hourglasses Puzzle** - How do you measure 9 minutes from a 4 minute-glass and a 7 minute-glass?
+### Class  2 Prompt: Hourglasses Puzzle -

+*How do you measure 9 minutes from a 4 minute-glass and a 7 minute-glass?*

     > We have only 2 sand timers: 4 minutes and 7 minutes but we need to measure 9 minutes.
 How do we do it?

-### **Class 3 Prompt: Take an array of numbers, raise each number by the power of two and return the sum of the new array.**
+### Class 3 Prompt: sumPoweredByTwo

+*Take an array of numbers, raise each number by the power of two and return the sum of the new array.*

     ```javascript
       const myArr = [ 1, 2, 3]